Harrison Barnes' Legal Career Advice Podcast - Episode 18

 - On the other hand, attorneys wishing to enter “the Olympics” of practicing law and to work at the largest law firms with the highest salaries often resent the demands on their time.
 But the highest-paying jobs in all professions are generally extremely demanding.

 Regardless of how you stack it, practicing law has its ups and downs.
 Nevertheless, attorneys who dwell on the “negatives” often miss the huge “positives” that go along with being an attorney.
 All in all, the positives of practicing law far exceed those of most other professions.

 Attorneys are trained—by nature—to find fault in everything, and so attorneys find fault with their profession just as they find fault with the arguments of their opponents.
 Attorneys typically go into the practice of law because they are very ambitious.
-Until they go to law school and start practicing law, however, most of these attorneys have never been surrounded by people as ambitious as they are.
+Until they go to law school and start practicing law, most of these attorneys have never been surrounded by people as ambitious as they are.
 Set against each other and competing for a slice of prestige, recognition, money, or jobs, attorneys can become cynical when they do not get everything they are accustomed to getting.
 They get even angrier and more cynical during recessions.
 Then when things are good, they start feeling entitled, envious of other attorneys, demanding more money, and the cycle repeats itself again and again.

 No other profession offers the opportunity to do so many things.
-When attorneys complain to me about regretting going to law school or about being attorneys in general, I like to remind them of the following positive things about practicing law.
-The reality is that no other profession offers so many potential benefits as law does:
+When attorneys complain to me about regretting going to a school or about being attorneys in general, I like to remind them of the following positive things about practicing law.
+The reality is that no other profession offers so many potential benefits as the law does:

 1. Most Attorneys Earn Much More Money Than They Would Otherwise

 Just about anyone can get into law school, graduate, and pass the bar exam.
 Certain schools and bar exams are indeed more challenging than others, but for the most part, it is fairly easy to go to school and become an attorney if you set your mind to it.